How to find a job in Dallas before moving?

 The cost of housing is going up in DFW

 The median home value in the wider Dallas/Fort Worth area is $285,000.
 Over the last few years, home values have increased by 24 percent.
 Unfortunately, the trend is going to continue, considering that more people are trying to find a job in Dallas before moving, craving a connected, urban lifestyle.
-In case you are planning to rent, be prepared to stretch your budget and open your wallet — because the rent on a one-bedroom Dallas apartment is at $1,241 per month.
-And a two-bedroom place averages at $1,435.
+In case you are planning to rent, be prepared to stretch your budget and open your wallet — because the rent on a one-bedroom Dallas apartment is $1,241 per month.
+And a two-bedroom place averages $1,435.

 Although the historically important oil industry has experienced a real struggle in recent years, that hasn’t affected job growth in Texas.
 In addition to the job market being steady, incomes remain competitive.
 Depending on your set of skills, you could easily find a job in Dallas before moving with a median household income of $47,285.
 In fact, Dallas has had the highest yearly percentage of steady job growth at 3.1%.